IlianPihlajamaa/PermutationSymmetricTensors.jl/docs/src/index.md

 ## Example Usage

-This section provides practical examples of how to use `PermutationSymmetricTensors.jl`.
+This section provides practical examples of how to use the package `PermutationSymmetricTensors.jl`.

 First, let's bring the module into scope:
 ```julia